 1.2.2.
 The Prague Zoo

-The Prague Zoo is spread over an area of 140 acres and is extremely favourable for family holiday outings offering pony rides, a huge adventure playground and occasions to feed the animals.
+The Prague Zoo is spread over 140 acres and is exceptionally favourable for family holiday outings, offering pony rides, a huge adventure playground and occasions to feed the animals.

-With more than 4200 animals of approximately 650 species in this zoo, it is a paradise for animal lovers, zoologists, botanists, researchers and biologists all over the world.
+With more than 4200 animals of approximately 650 species in this zoo, it is a paradise for animal lovers, zoologists, botanists, researchers and biologists worldwide.

 1.2.3.
 The Charles Bridge